All calm amid political storm at 'Interview' premiere

 According to emails dating from August through October and obtained by Reuters, Sony Corp.
 Chief Executive Kazuo Hirai ordered Pascal to tone down the film after Pyongyang denounced it for depicting the assassination of Kim Jong Un.

-Rogen agreed to small changes, but objected to requests to modify the death scene, feeling that would diminish the humor and also be viewed as censorship and hurt sales.
+Rogen agreed to small changes, but objected to requests to modify the death scene, feeling that would diminish the humour and also be viewed as censorship and hurt sales.

 "This is now a story of Americans changing their movie to make North Koreans happy," he said in an Aug.
 15 email.
 "That is a very damning story."